 Although “going raw” seems like a new idea, it is far from radical.
-Like Canis lupus, which hunts live prey and feeds on raw meat, your beloved hound demands a carnivorous diet similar to that of its ancestor.
-For thousands of years, wild canines achieved optimal health through a holistic menu of meats, fats, organ, and plant matter.
+A fresh diet high in raw meat, fat and organ is the most biologically-appropriate way to feed your dog or cat.
+Like Canis lupus, which hunts live prey and feeds on raw meat, your beloved hound has a physiology that demands a carnivorous diet similar to that of its recent ancestor.
+For thousands of years, wild canines achieved optimal health through a holistic menu of unprocessed and whole foods.
 Mimicking these historical diets, with slight modifications to fit the demands of today’s domesticated pets, is possible through the raw style of feeding.
-Despite the widespread and growing popularity of raw dog foods, this movement has been stunted by confusion and misinformation.
-Below are Idahound’s answers to some common questions about safety, nutrition, and the benefits of raw feeding.

 - Can my dog safely consume raw meat?